Vidhisahay/AnganAI/README.md

 MUAC    → 5–30 cm
 ```

-Requests outside these ranges are rejected with a structured error rather than being passed to the AI agents:
+Requests outside these ranges are rejected with a structured error rather than being passed to the AI agents.

+Example:

 ```json
 {